Ebazhanov/linkedin-skill-assessments-quizzes/maven/maven-quiz.md

 - [ ] Maven will include only the App class when it compiles the source code.
 - [ ] Maven will add an empty main method to the App class.

 #### Q38.
-Suppose you are packaging a Maven project and see the following error "[WARNING] Using platform encoding (CP1252 actually) to copy filtered resources, i.e. build platform dependent!"
-What do you add to your POM file to set platform encoding to ensure your build is not platform dependet ?
+Suppose you are packaging a Maven project and see the following error: “[WARNING] Using platform encoding (Cp1252 actually) to copy filtered resources, i.e. build is platform dependent!”
+What do you add to your POM file to set the platform encoding to ensure your build is not platform dependent?

 - [ ] <project.build.resources>
 - [ ] <maven.compiler.source>